apdekock/apdekock.github.io/_posts/2015-08-04-weMineData.markdown

 quote: "If you get pulled over for speeding.
 Tell them your spouse has diarrhoea. — Phil Dunphy [Phil’s - osophy]"
 categories: scraping, auto generating post, gitsharp
 ---
-This page is a daily re-generated post (last re-generated  **2/14/2017 6:44:54 AM**), that shows the movement of prices on the [www.weSellCars.co.za](http://www.wesellcars.co.za) website.
+This page is a daily re-generated post (last re-generated  **2/14/2017 5:03:37 PM**), that shows the movement of prices on the [www.weSellCars.co.za](http://www.wesellcars.co.za) website.

 ## Why?